Ph.D., Sociology, University of Wisconsin-Madison, 2015

 B.A., Sociology, University of Barcelona, 2006

 My research examines how gender, work, families, and public policies structure economic inequalities, with a particular focus on how inequalities change over time and over the life course.
-Most of my empirical work employs quantitative techniques and longitudinal datasets from multiple countries, in other studies I have also used documents and interview data.
+In my empirical work I typically use quantitative techniques and longitudinal datasets from multiple countries, but I have also used documents and interview data.

 Much of my research is guided by the overall goal to develop a comprehensive understanding about the political economy of care and reproductive paid and unpaid work and its contribution to economic inequalities.
 I also have interests in understanding how and when change in gender culture occurs and how it shapes family dynamics.

-In recent projects I show that changes in the division of paid and unpaid work plays a key role in shaping economic inequalities within and between families (Gonalons-Pons et al. 2020; Musick et al. 2020); that gender culture is key to understanding the relationship between unemployment and divorce (Gonalons-Pons & Gangl 2020); that a basic income policy has potential to transform the economic foundations of romantic relationships (Gonalons-Pons & Calnitsky 2020) as well as patterns of crime including domestic violence (Calnitsky & Gonalons-Pons, 2020); and that employment labor protection policies successfully mitigate earnings losses associated with unemployment both in periods of recession and economic growth (Gonalons-Pons & Gangl 2020).
+In recent projects I show that changes in the division of paid and unpaid work play a key role in shaping economic inequalities within and between families (Gonalons-Pons et al. 2021; Musick et al. 2020); that gender culture is key to understanding the relationship between unemployment and divorce (Gonalons-Pons & Gangl 2021); that a basic income policy has potential to transform the economic foundations of romantic relationships (Gonalons-Pons & Calnitsky 2021) as well as patterns of crime including domestic violence (Calnitsky & Gonalons-Pons, 2020); and that employment labor protection policies successfully mitigate earnings losses associated with unemployment both in periods of recession and economic growth (Gonalons-Pons & Gangl 2021).

-My research has appeared in American Sociological Review, Demography, Social Science Research, Social Problems, Demographic Research, and the RSF: Russell Sage Foundation Journal of the Social Sciences.
+My research has appeared in American Sociological Review, Demography, Socio-Economic Review, Social Science Research, Social Problems, Demographic Research, and the RSF: Russell Sage Foundation Journal of the Social Sciences.

 I have taught courses on Family Sociology and Introduction to Social Statistics.
 I also lead graduate-level reading groups on Feminist Sociology and on Race, Gender and Capitalism (the latter co-led with Daniel A. Cohen)

-Gonalons-Pons, P. and D. Calnitsky. forthcoming.
+Gonalons-Pons, P. and D. Calnitsky.
+2021.
 “Exit, Voice, and Loyalty in the Family: The Impact of a Basic Income on Familial and Gender Relations.”
 Socio-Economic Review

-Gonalons-Pons, P. and M. Gangl. forthcoming.
+Gonalons-Pons, P. and M. Gangl.
+2021.
 “Regulated Earnings Security: The Relationship between Employment Protection and Unemployment Scarring during the Great Recession.”
 Socio-Economic Review